-After Barton Kestle, first curator of modern art at the Minneapolis Institute of Arts, disappeared aboard a train bound for Washington, D.C. on March 27, 1954 his office was boarded up and lost to the ages.
+After Barton Kestle, the first curator of modern art at the Minneapolis Institute of Arts, disappeared aboard a train bound for Washington, D.C., on March 27, 1954, his office was boarded up and lost to the ages.

-During a series of renovations the museum undertook in 2011, hapless workers tore down a wall and were stunned to find Kestle’s office, with all his belongings exactly where he’d left them a half-century earlier.
-Today’s enterprising curators understood that the scene was as captivating as any of the period rooms in the Museum’s sprawling halls, and chose to leave the Kestle’s office in the state in which it was found, in order that visitors could view it as a sort of exhibit unto itself.
+In 2011, when the museum was being renovated, workers tore down a wall and were stunned to find Kestle’s office, with all his belongings exactly where he’d left them a half-century earlier.
+Today’s enterprising curators understood that the scene was as captivating as any of the period rooms in the museum’s sprawling halls, and chose to leave the Kestle’s office in the state in which it was found, in order that visitors could view it as a sort of exhibit unto itself.

 Like all time capsules, the details of the office are mesmerizing.
-From the water stains beneath Kestle’s abandoned rain boots to the early model Polaroid cameras, machines for cutting checks and its art deco tea cart, everything is exactly as a man would have left things if he were to unexpectedly walk out of his life one day, never to return.
+From the water stains beneath Kestle’s abandoned rain boots to the early model Polaroid cameras, machines for cutting checks, and an Art-Deco tea cart, everything is exactly as a man would have left things if he were to unexpectedly walk out of his life one day, never to return.
 It is the perfect portrait of the world of an art curator: all his hopes and dreams, stuffed within the 1950s equivalent of a cubicle.

 Except the whole thing is fake.
 And Barton Kestle never existed.

 The Curator’s Office is an installation created by New York artist Mark Dion, assembled out of thrift store objects, artifacts from the Museum’s disused collection, and store room back shelves as part of the MIA’s 2013 exhibit “More Real?
 Art in the Age of Truthiness.”
 Contextualized that way, the Curator’s Office makes a lot of sense; it’s in the MIA’s choice to leave the installation on view after the Truthiness exhibit concluded that really made Dion’s piece sing.